Mini-MBA: Data-Driven Management Curriculum

 • Businesses, before executing, should have clearly defined data monetization strategies

 Data-driven management starts with identifying the opportunities and problems that are most important to organizations.
 The next logical consideration is stakeholder identification – both decision makers and those impacted by decisions.
-Then, with an understanding of the opportunity, the current approach to decision-making, and what assumptions are in play, an analytical project plan can be created.
-An analytical plan consists of questions to explore and conditions to test, as well as data sources necessary for analysis.
+Then, an analytical project plan can be created with an understanding of the opportunity, the current approach to decision-making, and what assumptions are in play.
+An analytical plan consists of questions to explore, conditions to test, and data sources necessary for analysis.
 We will also contemplate our options in the absence of required data.

 Key Takeaways:

-• Planning is time consuming but an important step
+• Planning is a time-consuming but important step

 • Understand what opportunities are ripe for data-driven decisions

-• Learn to recognize the opportunities that cannot be currently solved by data
+• Learn to recognize the opportunities that data cannot currently solve

 The journey toward modeling, predicting, or leveraging data for making decisions starts with getting familiar with data.
 In this module, we will learn techniques of data exploration.
 Specifically, we will summarize data, reveal trends or seasonality, and investigate relationships between variables within different data sets.
 We will identify events that are outside the normal range based on aggregation.
-The goal of exploratory data analysis is to decide if the data is sufficient to answer to our stakeholders and make decisions.
+Exploratory data analysis aims to decide if the data is sufficient to answer our stakeholders ' questions and make decisions.

 Key Takeaways: